-Internet access at your team member’s home is different from what you use at the office.
+Internet access at your team members’ homes is different from what you use at the office.
 When many of us stopped commuting, our data had to start making a difficult commute instead.
-We once headed in to the office where our data had an easy route to the ISP network point of presence (PoP), but now the data from home offices makes the long journey, packet by packet, via the network version of country roads and residential streets.
+We once headed into the office where our data had an easy route to the ISP network point of presence (PoP), but now the data from home offices makes the long journey, packet by packet, via the network version of country roads and residential streets.

-Covering more ground means traveling through a lot of neighborhood cable that typically receives far less regular maintenance and upgrades than infrastructure supporting businesses.
-It doesn’t matter if you’re using copper, broadband or fiber.
+Covering more ground means traveling through a lot of neighborhood cable that typically receives far less regular maintenance and upgrades than the infrastructure that supports businesses.
+It doesn’t matter if you’re using copper, broadband, or fiber.
 Signals can degrade as they make their way through all the devices and junctions between the home and the ISP’s connection to the internet backbone.
 You end up responding to calls from frustrated home workers about choppy Zoom conferences, dropped Skype calls, and frozen Dropbox uploads.

-More of us are working from home, and it looks like the trend will be for a lot of people to permanently transition to work from home.
+More of us are working from home, and it looks like the trend will be for a lot of people to transition permanently to remote work.
 Residential internet is frustrating and making our jobs harder.
 What can we do to fix it?

 More bandwidth sure seems like it would help